 Have you ever heard of the Burj Al Arab in Dubai?
-Well, if you haven’t, let me introduce you to the world’s so-called 7-star hotel.
+If you haven’t, let me introduce you to the world’s so-called 7-star hotel.

 In fact, the Burj Al Arab is the third tallest hotel on record, standing at an impressive 341 meters.
 Even from a distance, it never fails to impress.